All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 CJC-1295 has demonstrated a generally favorable safety profile in the clinical studies conducted to date.
 The most commonly reported side effects include injection site reactions (redness, mild swelling), transient flushing, headache, and dizziness.
 These effects are typically mild and resolve without intervention.

-Because CJC-1295 elevates growth hormone levels, the same precautions that apply to GH therapy are relevant.
-Individuals with active malignancies, uncontrolled diabetes, or a history of pituitary disorders should not use CJC-1295 without thorough evaluation by a qualified physician.
+Because CJC-1295 improves growth hormone levels, the same precautions that apply to GH therapy are relevant.
+Individuals with active malignancies, uncontrolled diabetes, or a history of pituitary disorders shouldn't use CJC-1295 without thorough evaluation by a qualified physician.

 Long-term safety data on CJC-1295 in humans is limited.
 All peptide therapy should be conducted under the supervision of a licensed healthcare provider who can monitor hormone levels, metabolic markers, and overall health throughout treatment.